msagor/Video_Game_Search_Engine/PYQT/README.txt

-this is the video game search engine app. youll need solr 2.7.2, python 2.7, and pyqt4
+this is the video game search engine app. youll need solr 2.7.2, python 2.7, and pyqt4 "search.py" is the main file that works as the engine.
 Setup:
 download the entire folder and paste on desktop.